3 shot in suspected terror attack in Tel Aviv; gunman killed, police say

 "There has been another terror attack in the heart of Tel Aviv tonight," said Prime Minister Benjamin Netanyahu, who was in Rome at the time, in a statement.
 "We send our hopes and wishes for the speedy recovery of the wounded, and we strengthen the security forces and police who are fighting terrorists this night and every night."

-Video of the aftermath of the shooting, which occurred on Dizengoff Street, showed large crowds of people, including police, medical personnel and civilians, gathered around what appeared to be wounded victims lying in the street.
-The immediate area was quickly cordoned off by police.
+Video taken by CBS News cameraman David Cohen of the aftermath of the shooting, which occurred on Dizengoff Street, showed large crowds of people, including police, medical personnel and civilians, gathered around what appeared to be two wounded victims lying in the street.
+The immediate area was quickly cordoned off by police as crowds of people who were out celebrating the start of the weekend, many of them attending parties for the festival of Purim, either fled or stayed behind trying to help.

+Cohen said he was returning home from walking his dog when he heard about four shots and quickly ran upstairs and began filming the scene.
+At one point, bystanders could be seen directing an arriving police vehicle to where the gunman had fled.
+A short while later, several loud pops could be heard.

 An image on social media showed what was believed to be the attacker standing in the middle of the road as he pointed a pistol.
 The MADA rescue service said one of the wounded was in critical condition, while authorities said security forces in the area quickly killed the shooter.